Every marketing effort should come from your marketing goals. And setting SMART goals in marketing is a great way to get started.

 Your efforts will be much more victorious, and a whole lot easier to get off the ground, if you start with goals and KPIs.

 So we’ve adapted the SMART goal framework to assist us in our goal-setting efforts.
 We should be setting SMART goals in marketing.
-This means whenever you set marketing goals, you want to ensure that they are SMART:

-When it comes to earning buy-in and winning over even the most skeptical executive, the SMART goal framework can move mountains.
+When it comes to earning buy-in and winning over even the most skeptical executive, the SMART goal principle can move mountains.
 More importantly, using it provides you the opportunity to define the purpose of your efforts.

 Here’s how we work through each step in the SMART goal framework to set goals for integrated marketing efforts: